 When SBT are transferred from tow cages to the fish farms, a video record must be carried out by the AFMA contracted monitoring company.
 The video recording is then used to undertake a count of the fish that are transferred into the fish farm.
-This count of captured fish will be multiplied by the average fish weight (derived from a 40 fish sample) and decremented from quota using the Farm Disposal Record.
-AFMA Compliance Officers observed at sea operations during both the 2005/06 and the 2006/07 seasons.
+This count of captured fish is multiplied by the average fish weight (derived from a 40 fish sample) and decremented from quota using the Farm Disposal Record.
+AFMA compliance officers observed at sea operations during both the 2005-06 and 2006-07 seasons.

-Observer Program
+Observer program

-Observer programmes for the purse seine fishery have been in place since the 2002/03 season, and for the longline fishery (south-eastern part of the ETBF) since the middle of 2002.
+Observer programs for the purse seine fishery have been in place since the 2002-03 season, and for the longline fishery (south-eastern part of the ETBF) since 2002.

 The monitoring arrangements in the SBT fishery continue to be reviewed and refined in order to improve monitoring and compliance.
-To minimise the risk of non-quota take of SBT by longliners off New South Wales, since 2000, access to the waters through which SBT migrate has been restricted to vessels holding SBT quota.
+Since 2000, in order to minimise the risk of non-quota take of SBT by longliners off New South Wales, access to the waters through which SBT migrate has been restricted to vessels holding SBT quota.

-8. Other Factors
+8. Other factors

-Import/Export Statistics
+Import/export statistics

-The Trade Information Scheme that records all exported Australian fish has been implemented and refined.
-A Trade Information Scheme (TIS) form is completed by an authorised signatory from the export-registered establishment that is the last to handle the consignment before the product leaves Australia and validated by a Government officer.
+The Trade Information Scheme (TIS) that records all exported Australian fish has been implemented and refined.
+A TIS form is completed by an authorised signatory from the export-registered establishment that is the last to handle the consignment before the product leaves Australia and validated by a Government officer.
 The form is used for both farmed and non-farmed SBT.
 This program provides a complete record of SBT exports that can be compared with the Japanese Import Statistics.